UNGA CONFERENCE 2019

 This session aimed to convene the role of inclusive social development policies and practices that help the United Nations achieve the Global Goals 2030.
 The panelists and participants discussed major issues concerning social inclusion and inequalities that play an important role in sustainable development and peace worldwide.
 The panelists focused on current challenges and potential opportunities around key aspects of social integration policies and access to basic public services.
 The session on inclusive social development helped lay the groundwork for the following discussions.

-DR. Macharia Munene
+Dr. Macharia Munene

-Professor United States International University, KENYA
+United States International University, International Relations and History, Kenya

 Tushar A. Gandhi